kaikai581/tdi-capstone-fall-2021/data/project_overview.md

 - 94% of online customers read reviews before making any purchasing decisions
 - Displaying reviews can increase sales by 270% on average
 - Customers are more impressed by written reviews than star ratings

 Business can benefit from showing customers “helpful reviews.”

-## Project Goal: predict review quality
+## Project goal: predict review quality
 <span style="color:red">The goal of this project is to predict the usefulness/helpfulness of written reviews before they are rated by users.</span>
 E-commerse websites nowadays promote useful reviews that are determined by user votes.
 This project is useful to